 Description of asset Basis of valuation Observable and unobservable inputs Key sensitivities affecting the valuations provided Market quoted investments Level 1 Published bid market price ruling on the final day of the accounting period.
 Not required Not required Pooled investments - overseas unit trusts & property funds Level 2 Closing bid price where bid and offer prices are published.
 Closing single price where single price is published.
-NAV-based pricing set on a forward pricing basis Not required Hedge funds Level 3 Closing bid price where bid and offer prices are published.
-Closing single price where single price is published.
-NAV-based pricing set on a forward pricing basis Valuations could be affected by material events occurring between the date of the financial statements provided and the pension fund's own reporting date, by changes to expected cashflows, and by any differences between audtied and unaudited accounts.
-Private equity Level 3 Private equity investments are valued at fair value in accordance with International Private Equity and Venture Capital Valuation Guidelines 2012.
-NAV-based pricing set on a forward pricing basis Valuations could be affected by material events occurring between the date of the financial statements provided and the pension fund's own reporting date, by changes to expected cashflows, and by any differences between audtied and unaudited accounts.
-Infrastructure Level 3 Private equity investments are valued at fair value in accordance with International Private Equity and Venture Capital Valuation Guidelines 2012.
-NAV-based pricing set on a forward pricing basis Valuations could be affected by material events occurring between the date of the financial statements provided and the pension fund's own reporting date, by changes to expected cashflows, and by any differences between audtied and unaudited accounts.
+NAV-based pricing set on a forward pricing basis Not required Private equity, Infrastructure and Private Debt Level 3 Private equity and Infrastructure investments are valued at fair value in accordance with International Private Equity and Venture Capital Valuation Guidelines 2012 NAV-based pricing set on a forward pricing basis Valuations could be affected by material events occurring between the date of the financial statements provided and the pension funds own reporting date, by changes to expected cashflows, and by any differences between audited and unaudited accounts.